SelviAkdag/prompt-engineering-lab/README.md

 ### Option 2: Download ZIP

-1. Download the ZIP file from the [releases page](https://github.com/SelviAkdag/prompt-engineering-lab/releases) or course materials
+1. Download the ZIP file from the [releases page](https://github.com/SelviAkdag/prompt-engineering-lab/releases)
 2. Extract the ZIP file to your preferred location
 3. Open terminal/command prompt in the extracted folder